armory/docs/content/en/borealis/Reference/ref-deployment-file.md

     strategy: <strategyName>
 # The list of manifests sources
 manifests:
   # A directory containing multiple manifests.
-Instructs Borealis to read all yaml|yml files in the directory and deploy all manifests to the target defined in    `targets`.
+Borealis reads all yaml|yml files in the directory and deploys the manifests to the target defined in `targets`.
   - path: /path/to/manifest/directory
   # This specifies a specific manifest file
   - path: /path/to/specific/manifest.yaml